larry801/online_ocr/source/readme.md

 ### Keyboard commands

-Control+Shift+NVDA+R Recognize current navigator object with online OCR engine Then read result.If pressed twice, open a virtual result document.
+Control+Shift+NVDA+R Recognize current navigator object with online OCR engine Then read result.
+If pressed twice, open a virtual result document.

 NVDA+Alt+R Recognizes image in clipboard with online OCR engine.
-Then read result.If pressed twice, open a virtual result document.
+Then read result.
+If pressed twice, open a virtual result document.
 It accepts two kinds of content.
-First is an actual image(CF_DIB), you can put that into clipboard by taking a screenshot with PrintScreen key or copy image in a browser.
+First is an actual image(CF_DIB), you can put that into clipboard by taking a screenshot with Print Screen key or copy image in a browser.

 Second is a file copied in  explorer.(CF_HDROP)
-If it is not an image or there is only text in clipboard.This addon will tell you, No image in clipboard.
+If it is not an image.
+This addon will tell you, No image in clipboard.
+If there is only text in clipboard, this addon will try to use it as a path of local file.
+If it is not a path, this addon will tell you: Text in clipboard is not a valid path.
+If the corresponding file is not an image this addon will tell you: The file specified in clipboard is not an image.

 ### Engine Configuration